 ‘Too open, too known.
 Much easier to get them off the boat short of a control point, put them in a van, put them back on the boat later.
 They work it out to the last detail.’

-‘Why has none of this ever been found out?
+‘All right.
+Why has none of this ever been found out?
 There are pilots, inspectors, all sorts.’

 ‘You think it through, clever boy, why not.’

 ‘What amazes me is how Miles never saw anything of the kind.
 Do you think he was in it?’

 ‘No, he just collected money – he phoned his skippers when he’d be there, it was regular.
 It was the chick who started getting suspicious.’

 ‘Laura, in whose Will you have a bequest.’